Monthly Recurring Revenue (MRR)

 Monthly Recurring Revenue

 Use Klipfolio PowerMetrics, our free analytics tools, to monitor your data.

 Follow the steps below in order to get your instant metric

 MRR can be broken down into new MRR, Expansion MRR, Reactivation MRR, Contraction MRR, and Churned MRR.
 It is important to also track these segments separately because they can be a good indication of the company’s overall growth, where revenue is increasing or decreasing.

 This metric represents one of the most important KPIs for subscription based companies.
 It allows management to calculate growth rates, predict the future value of a customer through Customer Lifetime Value (LTV) and evaluate trends in the Average Selling Price (ASP).

-Businesses want their MRR to be increasing over time.
-This can be accomplished by generating more prospects and in-turn new customers, investing in customer success to reduce churn, increasing the price they charge for their subscription, or by increasing the revenue generated from existing customers by upselling.
+Businesses want their MRR to increase over time.
+This can be accomplished by generating more prospects and, in turn, new customers, investing in customer success to reduce churn, increasing the price they charge for their subscription, or by increasing the revenue generated from existing customers by upselling.